Student Code of Conduct

-- The terms “Honor Board,” “Student Conduct Board,” or “Conduct Board” means any person or persons authorized by the Dean of the College or Executive Director for Equity to determine whether a student has violated the Code and/or to recommend sanctions that may be imposed when a student is found responsible for violation of the Code or College Policy.
+- The terms “Honor Board,” “Student Conduct Board,” or “Conduct Board” means any person or persons authorized by the Dean of the College to determine whether a student has violated the Code and/or to recommend sanctions that may be imposed when a student is found responsible for violation of the Code or College Policy.
 The Honor Board is also tasked with oversight of the Honor System (see #14).

-- Executive Director for Equity (“Executive Director") is that person designated by the Dean of the College to be responsible for the administration of the Code of Student Conduct (“Student Code”).
+- The Associate Director of Community Standards and Investigations ("Associate Director") is that person designated by the Dean of the College to be responsible for the administration of the Code of Student Conduct (“Student Code”).

-- The term “Student Conduct Administrator” means a College official authorized by the Dean of the College or Executive Director for Equity to make determinations or impose sanctions upon any student(s) or organization(s) found to have violated the Student Code.
+- The term “Student Conduct Administrator” means a College official authorized by the Dean of the College to make determinations or impose sanctions upon any student(s) or organization(s) found to have violated the Student Code.